 Some people develop lactic acidosis while taking abacavir and lamivudine.
 Early symptoms may get worse over time and this condition can be fatal.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-Do not allow this medicine to run out completely before you get your prescription refilled.
-If you miss several doses, you could have a dangerous or even fatal allergic reaction when you start taking the medicine again.
+Do not allow your medicine to run out completely before you get your prescription refilled.
+It is important that you not stop taking abacavir and lamivudine once you have started.
+If you miss several doses, you may have a dangerous or even fatal allergic reaction once you start taking the medicine again.
 If you stop taking abacavir and lamivudine for any reason, talk to your doctor before you start taking the medication again.

 Report Problems to the Food and Drug Administration